 Almost a year ago, our SMC research team at Blue Spring State Park spotted a severely cold-stressed pregnant female manatee.
 A swift rescue was organized by our partners from the Florida Fish and Wildlife Conservation Commission (FWC), SeaWorld Orlando, and Volusia County, and the manatee was rehabilitated at SeaWorld as part of the Manatee Rescue & Rehabilitation Partnership.
-Moira-Rose was released back into the wild in March of last year and on January 20th, our research team spotted her at Blue Spring during the morning count.
-And best of all — she has a healthy-looking calf in tow!
-Her cold-stress-induced scars have completely healed over and are only visible as grey remnants that can hardly be seen.
+Moira-Rose was released back into the wild in March of last year, and on January 20, our research team spotted her at Blue Spring during the morning count.
+And best of all, she has a healthy-looking calf in tow!
+Her cold-stress-induced scars have completely healed over and are only visible as gray remnants that can hardly be seen.
 We are thrilled to have her back at Blue Spring!

 Gibbs Goes Back Home

 In early January, our research staff assisted with the release of Gibbs, a female manatee, at Blue Spring State Park.
-Gibbs was rescued in early 2021 by the FWC with assistance from University of Florida Marine Animal Rescue and CMARI near Welaka, Florida, because of cold stress and overall thin body condition.
-Gibbs was in very poor shape, and rescue crews were not optimistic she would survive, but – miraculously – with the help of trained vets giving her CPR on the 80-mile trip, she made it to rehabilitation at SeaWorld and recovered.
-Gibbs is outfitted with a satellite tracking device so researchers from CMARI can monitor her movements.
+Gibbs was rescued in early 2021 by the FWC with assistance from University of Florida Marine Animal Rescue and CMARI near Welaka, Florida, because of cold stress and an overall thin body condition.
+Gibbs was in very poor shape, and rescue crews were not optimistic she would survive, but, miraculously, with the help of trained vets giving her CPR on the 80-mile trip, she made it to rehabilitation at SeaWorld and recovered.
+Gibbs is outfitted with a satellite tracking device, so researchers from CMARI can monitor her movements.

 Tribute to Volusia